jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 -------------------

-* I write down Exceptions I encounter to help become more familiar with errors in python.
+* I write down Exceptions I encounter to help become more familiar with errors in Python.
 I add :doc:`/exceptions/AssertionError` to the list

   .. code-block:: python
     :linenos: